-It’s time to trade those beach-hair-don’t-care locks for a more coiffed back-to-school ‘do.
-From baby’s first cut to styles for senior pictures and everything in-between, these barbers and beauty parlors will make sure your child starts class with confidence.
-We’ve rounded up 11 of the best salons.
-Read on to discover where to get your little learner a new look for the new school year.
+What isn’t a photo op these days?
+We live our lives through pictures.
+And with the holidays upon us, it’s peak snapping-season.
+Get your crew picture-primed with a new ‘do.
+From baby’s first cut to styles for senior pictures and everything in-between, these barbers and beauty parlors will make sure your child leaves picture-perfect.
+Read on to discover where to get your child’s mop family photo-ready.

 Sharkey’s Cuts for Kids

 Whether you have toddlers or teens, Sharkey’s caters to every child.
 Younger kids can sit in their favorite vehicle (including a Dodge Police Cruiser, Barbie Jeep, Lightning McQueen Race Car, Buzz Light Year Vehicle, Hummer, #8 Dale Earnhardt NASCAR Race Car, and/or Mini Cooper) while watching cartoons or Netflix.
 Older kids will jump at the chance to play Playstation 3 or 4 or X-box 360 on 40-inch screens while getting a new ‘do—or they can just watch their favorite sporting events or music concerts.
 Looking for a glamorous birthday celebration?
 Consider hosting a party in Sharkey’s special ‘Tween Lounge, where each guest will be pampered with a hair style, makeup application, and mini-manicure.
 And don’t fret: Sharkey’s cuts adult hair, too!